 The following example shows the CDATA element use in a getEntities invocation:

 Keep in mind that there may be some SOAP-client tools which do require CDATA (e.g, SOAP UI) and such special treatments in the information that is sent.

 Refer to your SOAP-client specific documentation to learn about any special treatments when sending information.

 When using Bizagi API (or also when Bizagi receives a response from an external service invocation), and while sending dates, it is required to use XML-standard date formatting.

-You will need to ensure the following complete format for dates is kept:
+You will need to make sure the following complete format for dates is kept:

 5. Files as attachments